anon42344/XKR-Discord-Encrypter/README.md

 <li>Support for drag and drop (maybe).</li>
 </ul>

 Disclaimer: This is work in progress.
 Security will improve.
 More functionality will be added.
-You are responsible of how you use this tool.
-Use at your own risk.
+You are responsible for how you use this tool.